 The wheels roll pretty smoothly and quickly.
-However, they are a bit ugly looking.
+However, they are a bit ugly-looking.

 Although it doesn’t feature any graphics, it still looks good to me.
 I like the all-black color.
 It seems more elegant to me compared to other graphics-oriented longboards.

-- It’s smooth, fast, holds up the speed for long without pushing, and stable at the same time.
+- It’s smooth, fast, holds up the speed for long without pushing, and is stable at the same time.